addok/addok/docs/geographic_search.md

 **Values:**
 - `score` (default): Center used only for scoring.
 Backward compatible behavior.
 - `favor`: Strongly prioritizes nearby results by using geohash filtering when possible, with fallback to broader search if insufficient results.
 - `strict`: Always filters by geohash (similar to reverse geocoding).
-Only returns results within ~500m radius (9 geohash cells at precision 7).
+Only returns results within the specified radius.

 **Example:**
 ```